department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/start.md

 - Call the OSDBU Call Center at 866-584-2344 anytime from 8:00 a.m. to 6:00 p.m.
 (ET), **or**
 - Email us at osdbu@va.gov<br>

 To learn more about OSDBU and to access our events calendar and other online resources, visit our website.
-[Go to the OSDBU website] https://www.va.gov/OSDBU/index.asp).
+[Go to the OSDBU website](https://www.va.gov/OSDBU/index.asp).

 </div>
 <br>